-- (A) A candidate for City office or an officeholder who loans personal funds to his or her campaign, or makes expenditures from personal funds in support of his or her campaign, shall report the amount so loaned or expended as follows: - (1) beginning on the date an individual becomes a candidate in a city election and continuing until midnight on the tenth day before a city - (a) the new loans or expenditures cumulating to \$25,000 or more within seven business days after the total reaches \$25,000; and - (b) additional loans or expenditures cumulating \$25,000 or more within seven business days each time the total reaches \$25,000; and - (2) during the period beginning at midnight on the 10th day before a City election and continuing until midnight on the day before the election, a - (a) the previously unreported loans or expenditures cumulating to \$25,000 or more within twenty-four hours after the total reaches - (b) additional loans or expenditures totaling \$25,000 or more within twenty-four hours each time the total reaches \$25,000. - (B) A candidate for City office who files a report as required by this section must file as provided in Section 2-2-26 (Electronic Filing).
+- (A) A candidate for City office or an officeholder who loans personal funds to his or her campaign, oi makes expenditures from personal funds in support of his or her campaign, shall report the amount so loaned or expended as follows: - (1) beginning on the date an individual becomes a candidate in a city election and continuing until midnight on the tenth day before a city election, a candidate shall report. - (a) the new loans or expenditures cumulating to \$25,000 or more within seven business days after the total reaches \$25,000, and - (b) additional loans or expenditures cumulating \$25,000 or more within seven business days each time the total reaches \$25,000; and - (2) during the period beginning at midnight on the 10th day before a City election and continuing until midnight on the day before the election, a candidate shall report - (a) the previously unreported loans or expenditures cumulating to \$25,000 or more within twenty-four hours after the total reaches \$25,000, and - (b), additional loans or expenditures totaling \$25,000 or more within twenty-four hours each time the total reaches \$25,000. - (B) A candidate for City office who files a report as required by this section must file as/provided in Section 2,2-26 (Electronic Filing)